php-api-clients/psr7-oauth1/README.md

 composer require api-clients/psr7-oauth1:^1.0
 ```

-However since `1.0` and `2.0` of this package are 100% compatible, we reccomned you use the following command to support both:
+However since `1.0` and `2.0` of this package are 100% compatible, we recommend you use the following command to support both:

 ```bash
 composer require "api-clients/psr7-oauth1:^2.0 || ^1.0"